 How to make the habits stick?

 This is probably the hardest part.
 We’ve all tried, and we’ve all failed, am I right?
 With a little bit of self-discipline, you can create habits that work, need little maintenance and will stick.
 Here are some tips to remember:

 - All of the above suggestions also help us stick with the habits: creating habits that works for you and you enjoy doing, repeating it daily for 30 days, starting small, choosing a time that works and sharing you intentions with others.

 - Remind yourself again and again.
 After two weeks we tend to forget and start to skip out – restart and be consistent, otherwise it loses its meaning of being a routine.

 - Write down the reason you chose the habit and keep it in a visible spot.
 If you’re doing a morning routine, put it on your nightstand so it’s the first thing you see when you wake up.

-- Don’t judge yourself if you don’t master it for the first time.
+- Don’t judge yourself if you stop returning to the habit at some point.
 We’re all human.
-What matters is that you pick yourself up and try again.
+What matters is that we can always begin again.

 - Don’t be afraid to change the habit if it doesn’t work for you anymore.
 But before you toss it in the ‘this doesn’t work’ bin, stick with it for at least a week, don’t give up too quickly.

 Now your turn.
 What will you commit to in the next 30 days?
 Choose the template bellow and insert your healthy habit.